 From my vantage point, Rhodes accomplishes two good things in this book.
 First, he points out some potential problems and weaknesses among some CPM proponents (though he vastly overstates the problems).
 Second, he outlines one valid and historically useful approach to missionary work among the unreached.
-God can and has used distant-culture outsiders who become sufficiently fluent in a people group's heart language to bring people to faith through theological disputation and discourse.
-But that is neither the only biblical approach nor the most effective methodology for reaching the remaining billions of unreached peoples.

-Sadly, Rhodes' commitment to championing his preferred approach leads him into a large handful of significant errors which collectively undermine his central thesis.
-The book falls far short of the title's claim to offer a path to "Success" and a "Modern Manifesto for Missions," and offers readers flailing attempts to undermine actual reports of significant success in modern missions: the movements that are demonstrably "establishing Christ-centered churches that are sufficiently mature to multiply and endure among peoples who have had little or no access to Jesus's message."
+Sadly, his commitment to championing his preferred approach leads him into a large handful of major errors which collectively undermine his central thesis.
+The book falls woefully short of the title's claim to offer a path to "Success" and a "Modern Manifesto for Missions," and offers readers flailing attempts to undermine actual reports of significant success in modern missions: the movements that are demonstrably "establishing Christ-centered churches that are sufficiently mature to multiply and endure among peoples who have had little or no access to Jesus's message."